RyanLiew14/PlateLoader/README.md

 # Step 3 - Creating the Web application

-This is currently in progress, while update when finished!
+This is currently in progress, will update when finished!